An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 Trinity seeks to provide outstanding daily challenge, creativity, and care for each of its students at all grade levels.
 We also provide excellent preparation for the future.
 As a school that focuses on the whole child, we know that children also need time to reflect, to play, to read, to engage in after-school activities, and to enjoy their families.

 Intelligent problem solving, sophisticated decision making, productive teamwork, and critical and creative thinking are most inspired by active engagement with teachers and peers during the school day.
-Homework at Trinity is age-appropriate and purposeful, enriching learning without being an undue burden.
-Learning that occurs during the school day outweighs the quantity of work done at home.

 • + INSURANCE